-In general terms, BME CLEARING agrees that the core issues related to the treatment of CCP equity in resolution have been acknowledged.
+In general terms, the CNMV Advisory Committee agrees that the core issues related to the treatment of CCP equity in resolution have been acknowledged.
 However, in our view it is important to clarify several points.

-Firstly, as noted earlier, it is essential to take into account that CCPs are risk managers, i.e., as opposed to banks, CCPs do not take risks themselves: CCPs are systems aimed at managing and mutualizing risks.
+As previously mentioned, it is of utmost importance to bear in mind that, as opposed to banks, CCPs do not take risks themselves: CCPs are systems aimed at managing and mutualizing risks.

-We see with concern the possibility of granting inadequate compensations, which would result in the breach of the incentives scheme in the recovery and resolution phases.
+The CNMV Advisory Committee sees with concern the possibility of misplacing incentives in the recovery and resolution phases by granting inadequate compensations.
 CCPs have an incentive structure which ensures that all clearing participants are committed to contribute to the continuity of the CCP avoiding resolution.
-Any type of compensation in the resolution phase would harm such incentive scheme: the fact that clearing participants might have the opportunity to be compensated during resolution could prevent them from participating in the regular default waterfall process or in the use of the recovery tools contained in the CCP recovery plan.
+Any type of compensation in the resolution phase would harm such incentive scheme: the fact that clearing participants might have the opportunity to be compensated during resolution could prevent them from participating in the regular default waterfall process or in the use of the recovery tools contained in the CCP Recovery Plan.

 It is also necessary to clarify that, in the event that the CCP recovers any amount, CCPs models usually prescribe a procedure to repay the contributions made by the members: the refund shall be distributed on a pro rata basis with respect to the amounts contributed and it must be distributed in accordance with a certain order.
-BME CLEARING rulebook includes a specific provision in that regard.

-Lastly, according to the current CCPs business model, CCPs equity should not be taken as the basis in a resolution situation so as to deal with the risk brought by its members.
+Lastly, it is worth to point out that CCPs equity should not be taken as the basis in a resolution situation so as to deal with the risk brought by its members.
 CCPs equity roughly accounts for approximately 1% of the CCPs Initial Margins and 10% of the Default Fund (these are very rough averages).
 CCPs operators are far from being big companies such as other financial institutions and imposing additional financial resource obligations on CCPs could have negative effects on the clearing ecosystem.
 Having to prefund a greater amount of capital would lead to the need to change the business model by dramatically increasing clearing fees (to provide a reasonable ROE), which in the end could result in a disincentive to clearing, where clearing is optional.
 CCPs own contributions, SITG, as they are currently sized, are enough to complete the incentives scheme.